-Hyperdontia is a condition wherein an individual have supernumerary teeth or more teeth than regular that can appear in any area of the dental arch and can affect any dental organ.
+Hyperdontia is a condition wherein an individual has supernumerary teeth or more teeth than regular that can appear in any dental arch area and can affect any dental organ.

 What are the types of Hyperdontia?

-When classified by shape, they have four categories namely the supplemental, tuberculate, conical, and odontoma.
+When classified by shape, they have four categories: supplemental, tuberculate, conical, and odontoma.

-- The supplemental supernumerary has a normal shape and is the duplication of teeth in the normal series.
+- The supplemental supernumerary has a standard shape and is the duplication of teeth in the regular series.
 This type is usually found at the end of the tooth series.

-- Tuberculate is barrel-shaped and possess more than one cusp or tubercle.
+- Tuberculate is barrel-shaped and possesses more than one cusp or tubercle.
 Often paired, tuberculate supernumeraries are commonly located on the palatal aspect of the central incisors.
-According to CDA, this type rarely erupts and are often associated with the delayed eruption of incisors.
+According to CDA, this type rarely erupts and is often associated with the delayed eruption of incisors.

-- On the one hand, the fourth category of a supernumerary tooth, odontoma, refers to any tumor of odontogenic origin.
+- On the one hand, the fourth category of a supernumerary tooth, odontoma, refers to any odontogenic origin tumor.
 However, this category is not universally accepted.
 Odontoma is further sub-divided into two categories – complex composite odontoma and compound composite odontoma.

 - Paramolar is an extra tooth at the back of the mouth, next to a molar.

-- Distomolar is an extra tooth which grow in line with other molars.
+- Distomolar is an extra tooth that grow in line with other molars.

 - Mesiodens, the most common type, is an extra tooth at the back or around the incisors.